 The Alpkit Polestar received a top rating in Chris Townsend’s review of the best solo tents for 2022.
-Read the full test here

-The Alpkit Polestar has an innovative, unusual design.
+The Alpkit Polestar one-person tent has an innovative, unusual design.
 Most shelters that require trekking poles to pitch are ridge tents or pyramids with upright poles.
 With the Polestar the poles are angled and cross near the top.
 They are situated at one end of the tent.
 To give it a little height (though it’s still quite low at 45cm) the other end has a small arch pole.

 The fabrics feel tough and hydrostatic heads are quite high, especially for the groundsheet.
 A footprint is available, but I don’t think it’s necessary.

-Pitching the tent is quick and easy with a little practice.
+Pitching this one-person tent is quick and easy with a little practice.
 Once attached the inner can be left in place for the next time.
 The crossed poles make for a secure stable structure and unusually the tent resists wind best with the high end pitched into the wind.
 This also gives protection from the weather to the porch when the flysheet door is open.

 The Alpkit Polestar opens along one side, which makes getting in and out easy and allows good views.
 There’s reasonable headroom at the high end.
 The tent isn’t that long however and that, combined with the low foot end, makes it best suited for people like me who aren’t that tall.